Louis Gossett Jr.: 1978–1997: Motion picture breakthrough and continued acclaim

 In 1985, Gossett co-starred with Dennis Quaid in Wolfgang Petersen's Enemy Mine.
 The film is about a human (Quaid) and alien soldier (Gossett), respectively, who become stranded together on an inhospitable planet and must overcome their mutual distrust in order to cooperate and survive.
 About accepting the project, Gossett explained "everybody turned [the role] down because you couldn't see your face or your eyes.
 'How can you do a performance?'
 So, there's a little Lon Chaney Sr. in me, you gotta try it.
 That's why I took it, because it was a challenge."
 The production was troubled as the original director and the producer had creative difference.
-Petersen was asked to take over the directorial duties, however when he joined he found the original location, and footage unusable.
+Petersen was asked to take over the directorial duties, but when he joined, he found the original location, and footage unusable.
 Hence the production moved and new set were built.
-Quaid and Gossett received a salary to wait throughout the transition so they wouldn't start working on other projects.
-Also, Gossett's original alien costume was scrapped and it took five months to create the one used in final product.
-On his preparation Gossett said "I went to the zoo with a mime, a dancer, an athlete and a linguist.
+Quaid and Gossett received a salary to wait throughout the transition so they would not start working on other projects.
+Additionally, Gossett's original alien costume was scrapped, and it took five months to create the one used in final product.
+On his preparation, Gossett said "I went to the zoo with a mime, a dancer, an athlete and a linguist.
 There we studied lizards, snakes, wildcats, giraffes and the kangaroos, especially the females with the pouch.
 I also used a little ordinary cat and dog, and in the scenes where the Drac is in his religious ecstasy, a little bit of Stevie Wonder."
 On the scene where the alien gives birth he said "I don't think I'm gonna try and bear a child.
 But I wanted to do it.
 It was a cinematic first for an actor to give birth to a child.
 It's the hardest thing I've ever had to do, physically, but I took it because I would rather fail doing something difficult than succeed doing something too easy."
-Petersen said "It took Lou several hours to get into makeup and the sand was always getting under his contact lenses and, yet, he never complained.
+Petersen said, "It took Lou several hours to get into makeup and the sand was always getting under his contact lenses and, yet, he never complained.
 He also gives a great performance, even though you can only see his lips.
 He gave us a lot so that the message of friendship and love could come through."
 Gossett had to wear two sets of contact lenses, one for protection, the other to give him a lizard-look.
-However, the protection didn't work.
-After four weeks of shooting, he couldn't open his eyes, which were bloodshot-red.
-It took two weeks for him to get better and it was estimated it would take a year or two to heal entirely.
-Also, his costume was glued to his body and he had to be treated for severe abrasion and rashes.
+However, the protection did not work.
+After four weeks of shooting, Gossett could not open his eyes, which were bloodshot-red.
+It took two weeks for Gossett to get better, and it was estimated it would take a year or two to heal entirely.
+Gossett's costume was also glued to his body and he had to be treated for severe abrasion and rashes.
 Upon the release of the film, Gossett explained that "barely a day went by during the filming of Enemy Mine that he didn't think about going home, wondering if he was giving too much for art.
 However, it led him to be more than satisfied with both his own performance and the film."
 The film was a flop at the box office, and the critics were divided on whether the it was great or bad.
 Over the years, the film developed a cult and started to receive positive re-assessments.
-Michael Wilmington of The Los Angeles Times loved the film and said "Gossett always in perfect control.
+Michael Wilmington of The Los Angeles Times loved the film and said, "Gossett always in perfect control.
 What he does here seems nearly the stripped down, boiled-off essence of the actor's art.
 It's amazing that he can communicate so much subtlety, emotion and strangeness beneath all those layers of latex and paint, those fishy scales, greenish limbs and faceted contact lenses.
 He's credibly extraterrestrial and touchingly human."